Jason Winderlich

-Jason Winderlich (born 10 October 1984) is a former professional Australian rules footballer who played for the Essendon Football Club in the Australian Football League (AFL).
+Jason Winderlich (born 10 October 1984) is an Australian rules footballer who currently plays for Thorpdale in the Mid Gippsland Football Netball League (MGFNL).
+He previously played professionally for the Essendon Football Club in the Australian Football League (AFL).

+In 2024, Winderlich was named at Number 93 in Don The Stat’s Top 100 Essendon Players since 1980.

+Career

-AFL career
+AFL

-Originally from Thorpdale, Victoria, he was drafted in the first round of the 2002 AFL Draft from the Gippsland Power in the TAC Cup.
+Originally from Thorpdale, Victoria, he was drafted in the first round of the 2002 AFL draft from the Gippsland Power in the TAC Cup.

 In June 2008, after playing 26 games in a season and a half, he underwent back surgery to repair a prolapsed disc, missing the rest of the year.
 He returned the following season to have one of his best seasons, earning 10 Brownlow Medal votes to be the equal leader for Essendon and finishing fifth in the club's best and fairest award.

 In round 4, 2011 Winderlich suffered a serious ACL injury which ended his 2011 season.